 The pierced lasso topology leptin has a bolt on dynamic domain composed by the disordered loops I and III.
 J. Molec.
 Biol., 2020, 432 (9), 3050-3063

-My research is focused on the folding event in proteins, utilizing both computational and experimental techniques to understand the molecular details of how proteins fold into biologically active molecules.
-Through my postdoctoral study I discovered a new class of “knot-like” motifs called pierced lasso topologies (PLTs).
-Interestingly, these threaded topologies exist in all kingdoms of life, and populate 18% of known protein structures containing one disulphide bridge.
-I am in particular interested in the pleiotropic hormone leptin, the founding member of the PLTs, and the biological relevance of its PLT in human health and disease.
-I am inspired by how nature works and utilize my multidisciplinary training to answer questions at the interface of chemistry, biology and physics.
+Ellinor’s research is focused on the folding and function of proteins, utilizing both computational and experimental techniques to understand the molecular details of how proteins fold into biologically active molecules.
+Through her postdoctoral study she discovered a new class of “knot-like” motifs called pierced lasso topologies (PLTs).
+Interestingly, these threaded topologies exist in all kingdoms of life, with 14 different biological functions, and populate about 18% of known protein structures containing a disulphide bond.
+Ellinor’s research focuses on three strategically selected model systems (i) the pleiotropic hormone leptin and the leptin receptor, (ii) the oxidoreductase superoxide dismutase, and (iii) chemokine ligands and their cognate receptors.
+The long-term goal is to understand the biological relevance of its PLT and their role in human health and disease.
+Ellinor is inspired by how nature works and utilize my multidisciplinary training to answer questions at the interface of chemistry, biology, and physics.